Chart Color Schemes

 The exceptional employment performance in Claremont Meadows places it among Australia's strongest labour markets

-Claremont Meadows has a skilled workforce with prominent representation in essential services sectors.
-Its unemployment rate is 1.7%, according to AreaSearch's statistical area data aggregation as of September 2025.
+Claremont Meadows has a skilled workforce with essential services sectors well represented.
+Its unemployment rate is 1.6%, according to AreaSearch's aggregation of statistical area data.
+As of September 2025, 3,296 residents are employed, with an unemployment rate of 2.5% below Greater Sydney's rate of 4.2%.

-There are 3,308 residents employed, with an unemployment rate 2.5% lower than Greater Sydney's 4.2%.
-Workforce participation in Claremont Meadows is high at 71.5%, compared to Greater Sydney's 60.0%.
-The dominant employment sectors among residents include health care & social assistance, construction, and retail trade.
-However, transport, postal & warehousing shows strong specialization with an employment share 1.7 times the regional level.
+Workforce participation in Claremont Meadows is high at 80.1%, compared to Greater Sydney's 70.0%.
+Census responses indicate that 34.5% of residents work from home, potentially influenced by Covid-19 lockdown impacts.
+Dominant employment sectors include health care & social assistance, construction, and retail trade.
+The area shows strong specialization in transport, postal & warehousing, with an employment share 1.7 times the regional level.

-Conversely, professional & technical services are under-represented at 4.4%, compared to Greater Sydney's 11.5%.
-The area appears to offer limited local employment opportunities, as indicated by Census data comparing working population to resident population.
-Over the 12 months to September 2025, labour force levels decreased by 3.3% while employment declined by 2.4%, causing unemployment to fall by 0.8 percentage points in Claremont Meadows.
-In contrast, Greater Sydney saw employment grow by 2.1%.
-State-level data from NSW as of 25-Nov shows employment contracted by 0.03%, with an unemployment rate of 3.9%, favourably comparing to the national unemployment rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years nationally.
-Applying these projections to Claremont Meadows' employment mix suggests local employment should increase by 6.3% over five years and 13.1% over ten years, based on simple weighting extrapolation for illustrative purposes.
+However, professional & technical services are under-represented at 4.4%, compared to Greater Sydney's 11.5%.
+Over the year to September 2025, labour force levels decreased by 3.4% and employment declined by 2.6%, reducing unemployment by 0.8 percentage points.
+In contrast, Greater Sydney saw employment growth of 2.1%, labour force expansion of 2.4%, and a slight unemployment rise of 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest Claremont Meadows' employment should increase by 6.3% over five years and 13.1% over ten years, based on industry-specific projections applied to the local employment mix.

 Frequently Asked Questions - Employment